 Raku ceramics are loaded into a cold kiln, and the kiln is heated rapidly.
 Sometimes the cycles in which the pieces are fired are very short, as little as 15 to 20 minutes in cases, differing vastly to traditional firing cycles of around 10 hours.
 That is the similarity between Eastern and Western Raku firing; the difference is the next stage in the process.
 While Western firing has a post-firing reduction, Eastern firing has a rapid cooling in the open air or is often drenched in water.

 In Eastern Europe, there is another twist to the firing technique called Obvara.
-Here a concoction of yeast, flour, and water are mixed three days before the work is due to be fired.
-After the work has been biscuit fired, it’s taken out of the kiln dunked into the yeast mixture then plunged into the water.
+Here a concoction of yeast, flour, and water is mixed three days before the work is due to be fired.
+After the work has been biscuit fired, it’s taken out of the kiln, dunked into the yeast mixture, then plunged into the water.
 The steaming work should result in an interesting burnished surface when it’s finished.

 It should also be noted that there are not any Raku glazes as such; it is more the process of firing.
 Any glaze can be used for Raku.
 It can be dipped, sprayed or splashed on, all adding to the surprise at the end of the firing.
 Raku firing is vibrant and exciting but should be used predominately for decorative pieces.